shankrv/html-css/Omnifood/notes.md

 - adding `border` to an element in special state(s) would add space around the element
 - `box-shadow: inset 0 0 0 2px black;` can be used instead to add outline inside the element
 - `transition: color 0.2s;` is used in original state to set CSS animations on the element
+- `z-index: -1;` is used to position the element above/below another element on the Z-axis

 ### Best Practices